Colorado River Aqueduct - Kaiser Permanente - Racetrack

 When the aqueduct project was completed, Dr. Garfield was invited to follow Kaiser to his next project, where he provided health care services with a team of doctors under a similar plan for 50,000 workers.
 This program eventually became Kaiser Permanente, the largest managed health care program in the world.

 When the aqueduct was completed, the population in Desert Center dropped to a fraction of its previous size.
 In 1942 the population numbered only 19 inhabitants.
 Around this time, General George Patton set up a military training facility to prepare troops for action in the deserts of North Africa.
 The camp was only open for two short years, closing when the Allies succeeded in taking control of North Africa.
 Today you can visit the General Patton Museum and view some of the military equipment that was deployed there.

 Desert Center Today

-If you visit Desert Center these days, you will find a couple of trailer parks, a golf course with low green fees (at Lake Tamarisk), a small café and a post office.
+If you visit Desert Center these days, you will find a couple of trailer parks, a golf course with low green fees (at Lake Tamarisk), and a post office.
 The old gas station and diner, originally established by the founder of the town, Stephen Ragsdale, still stands today.
-The antique gas pumps show prices of 36 cents per gallon.
 Alongside the post office is a rock with a plaque telling the story of Dr. Garfield and how the roots of Kaiser Permanente were started in the town of Desert Center.
 Another rock bearing a plaque about the Kaiser Steel Eagle Mine sits directly across the street.